instadw/instadwell-blog/_posts/2026-1-11-best-co-living-spaces-in-bengaluru-and-ultimate-rent-guide-2026.md

 | [Glencoe House](https://instadwell.com/properties/2667-glencoe-house) | Rajanukunte | ₹7,799+ | Reva Students | Close to Reva University and Presidency |

 ----------
-## Finding a PG in Bengaluru: Real Costs, Top Localities, and Avoiding Scams
+## Finding a PG in Bengaluru: Real Costs, Top Localities, and Avoiding Scams {#scams}
 Bengaluru is the dream destination for techies and creators, but the rental market can quickly turn into a nightmare.
 Whether you are searching for a PG in Bangalore or a coliving PG in Bengaluru, the core challenges are the same: brokers demanding a "token amount" just to share a location pin, and "luxury" co-living spaces that run dry on water in May.
 Finding a safe, verified PG in Bengaluru is a survival skill.

 In this guide, we strip away the hype.
 We will cover the real cost of living in top tech hubs like [HSR Layout](https://instadwell.com/blog/top-10-co-living-spaces-in-hsr-layout-and-startup-hub-living-guide-2026) and Indiranagar, expose the notorious "Visiting Charge" scam, and help you decide between a flat and a coliving space in Bengaluru.